What are the terms and conditions?

 19.9 By uploading material to the VLE, you give us the right to use the material in any part of our courses and to include your material in our own online and print material for promotional purposes.
 If you do not wish to give us right to use your uploaded material you must notify us in writing by emailing us prior to the commencement of the course.

-19.11 Online Short Courses regularly makes use of third party service providers like Google, Facebook, Twitter, You Tube, Vimeo etc. some of which might be blocked in some countries.
-You acknowledge that it is your sole responsibility to ensure you are able to access the content of Online Short Courses including content on third party service providers.
+19.11 Online Classes regularly makes use of third party service providers like Google, Facebook, Twitter, You Tube, Vimeo etc. some of which might be blocked in some countries.
+You acknowledge that it is your sole responsibility to ensure you are able to access the content of Online Classes including content on third party service providers.

 19.12 We are not responsible for the location, hardware and infrastructure you choose to access VLE from and as such it is your responsibility to comply with any necessary health and safety regulations that apply.